Detecting Eye Diseases and Conditions

 - People over age 60

-- All African-Americans and especially those with high eye pressure, corneal thinness, or optic nerve problems
+- African-Americans, especially those with high eye pressure, corneal thinness, or optic nerve problems

 - Anyone who has had a severe eye injury